 You can participate in the GRC program as the Graduate Research Consultant (GRC) for a specific undergraduate course.
 Since the individual faculty members find and select the GRC for their courses, you can encourage a faculty member in your department to submit a GRC course proposal for a new or existing course and offer to be the GRC for the course if the proposal is funded.
 In addition, you may register your interest with OUR and the GRC Program by submitting the online GRC Interest Form.
 This will place your name in the GRC Interest Database, where faculty may search for possible GRCs.

 A Graduate Research Consultant can provide faculty and classes invaluable support by guiding students through their research projects from beginning to end.
 They can help students learn particular research methodologies and be available for consultation throughout the semester.
+Some faculty also choose to involve their GRC in the planning/designing of the research project.
 GRCs are expected to work 30 hours over the course of the semester and are paid $750 through the Office for Undergraduate Research.

 If you are selected to serve as a GRC, the faculty member will communicate your name to OUR staff.
-During the first month of the semester, you will receive a communication asking you to provide the information we need to process your stipend, which will be paid through the UNCTIM payroll system in November or March.
-Students will be paid 10 hours per week consecutively over a three-week period following the university’s biweekly pay schedule.
-This will mean that you will receive your pay in two installments.
+Funds to pay GRCs will be transferred to the GRC’s department in October (fall semester) and February (spring semester).
+The departments are then responsible for disbursing these funds to the GRC.
 Please be aware that some fellowships and other funding sources do not permit recipients to engage in additional paid work; it is your responsibility to determine if you are able to receive funding as a GRC.

 I wouldn’t have done the project without a GRC and in particular it worked very well to have his expertise in survey research because I’m not an expert on survey methods.
 So he was able to describe various scales and talk about different kinds of question in a way that I couldn’t have done.
 So I appreciated that.— Faculty member